paul80nd/jst-blockbuster/README.md

 # BlockBuster

-Extemely basic emulation of the game board used in the Blockbuster TV show as a means to share deparmental strategy at a company offsite.
-Probably meaningless outside the company I work for but shared here publically in case of interest.
+Extremely basic emulation of the game board used in the Blockbuster TV show as a means to share departmental strategy at a company offsite.
+Probably meaningless outside the company I work for but shared here publicly in case of interest.

 Made up of a single html file incorporating css styles, an SVG image and basic javascript to add interactivity.